vantrangaof/3d-saas-react/README.md

 - You can host the web app on a backend server such as [render.com](https://render.com/)

 - If the AIPicker doesn't work, it could be due to the expiry of OpenAI key

+Shout out to JS Mastery for the instruction